DCC-EX/dcc-ex.github.io/docs/big-picture/stage3.rst

 If you are using I/O expander modules, then connect OUT (or S) to an available pin on the appropriate module, and you will need to reference the sensor by that vpin.

-Note that some users prefer to desolder one or both LEDs and mount them on wire with one on each side of the track to modify the sensor to become a broken beam type.
+Note that some users prefer to de-solder one or both LEDs and mount them on wire with one on each side of the track to modify the sensor to become a broken beam type.
 In this scenario, the sensor will become active high.

 Configure the software - myAutomation.h - Sensors
 --------------------------------------------------